Tubo, Abra: Demographics

-The inhabitants of Sitio Beew belong to the Maeng tribe and primarily speak the Maeng dialect.
-One barangay, Tabacda, is distinct in that its residents speak a different dialect, attributed to their origins in Kalinga and Mountain Province.
-Despite these linguistic differences, all residents are able to understand and communicate in the evolving Maeng dialect, which is also spoken in Luba and parts of Villaviciosa in the Province of Abra.
-This dialect is likewise shared with communities in neighboring municipalities of Ilocos Sur, where the people identify as members of the Bago tribe.
+The inhabitants belong to the Maeng tribe and speak a dialect of the same name; however, the barangay Tabacda speaks a different dialect, as they are believed to have originated from Kalinga and Mountain Province.
+Everyone can understand and speak the common evolving dialect called Maeng together with those of Luba and parts of Villavicioa of the Province of Abra and likewise in the other municipalities of the Province of Ilocos Sur, who call themselves the Bago tribe.

-Agriculture is the main source of livelihood but various industries are starting to grow.
+Agriculture is the main source of livelihood, though various industries are starting to grow.

-All barangays and their respective sitios do now have dirt roads leading to them but can still become accessible via trails permanently established even during the Spanish era.
+All barangays and their respective sitios have dirt roads leading to them but can still become accessible via trails permanently established even during the Spanish era.
 Electricity is available except in only one barangay and two sitios.
-The relative nearness of the three barangays of Dilong,Tubtuba and Alangtin to the Province of Ilocos Sur provided them the privilege of being served by ISECO while all others remaining are served by ABRECO.
+The relative nearness of the three barangays of Dilong, Tubtuba and Alangtin to the Province of Ilocos Sur provided them the privilege of being served by ISECO while all others remaining are served by ABRECO.

-In the 2020 census, Tubo had a population of 5,674.
-The population density was sigfig 5,674/409.87.
+In the 2024 census, Tubo had a population of 4,941 people.
+The population density was sigfig 4,941/409.87.

+Economy

+The main source of economy in Tubo is agriculture.
+The agriculture of Tubo was boosted by cooperative programs and machinery grants.